katiebug2001/katiebug.2001.github.io/index.md

 <a href="https://github.com/katiebug2001/nand_to_tetris/tree/master/projects">
   <img src="images/NAND final.jpg" style="width:240px; height:180px"/><a/>
 <br>
-- Programming course to build a fully funcional computing platform up from a NAND gate
+- Programming course to build a fully functional computing platform up from a NAND gate
 - This course allowed me to connect the low-level digital logic I love to assembly language and fully understand every step along the way.
 - <a href = "https://www.nand2tetris.org/" style = "color:#E51746">Course Website</a>
-- I completed projects 1-6 from the course
+- I completed part 1, which was the hardware component of the course

 ---